jmeggles/10_Team_Digital_Rolodex/README.md

   Team Profile Generator

   ## Overview
-  A generator that promtps user for contact info inputs about team members then builds cards and outputs an html file with all the information.
+  A generator that promtps user to input contact information about team members then builds cards and outputs an html file with all the information.
 It's a digital rolodex!

   ## Table of Contents:
   - [Links](#Links)